MicrosoftDocs/bot-docs/articles/resources-support.md

 manager: rstand
 ms.topic: article
 ms.prod: bot-framework
-ms.date:
+ms.date: 06/05/2017
-ms.reviewer:
 ---

-# Additional resources for the Bot Framework
+# Additional support resources

 These resources provide additional information and support for developing bots with the Bot Framework.

 > [!IMPORTANT]
 > Please use one of these resources for support rather than posting comments on this article.
+This article is not monitored
+> for support requests.

 |**Support type**                    | **Contact**
 |----------------------------|---------------------------------